lynscott/lsfitness-0f6dd/src/pages/index.md

     features:
       - title: Getting Started
         content: >
-          ## Signup

-          If signup space is open you'll immediately be sent to the application stage to ensure you're a good fit for the program and get you intake data.

-          If not you'll be placed on the wait-list, first-come first serve.

-          **To ensure a high quality program I only accept 10 clients at a time for each 3 month program.**
+          Once space is available you'll be sent a link to apply for the program.
+Nothing crazy, just to get a feel for where you are fitness wise and what your goals are to make sure you'll benefit from training with me, don't want to waste anyone's time no either side.
+If no sign-up spots are available in the program you'll be placed on a waiting list, first come first serve. **To ensure a high quality experience for all, I only work with 10 clients at a time. **

+          If everything checks out you'll be given access to the training platform and I'll start preparing your program.
+Once your it is ready we'll have our first meeting to get you familiar with the program, using the platform, and answering any questions you might have.

+          ****
         image_alt: lorem-ipsum
         actions: []
         type: feature_item